-There is a tremendous value in understanding a company’s true financial status.
-Unfortunately, performance metrics like PE Ratios and Discounted Cash Flow, and thus all derived analysis built on as-reported financials, are terribly distorted and, in some cases, useless.
+There is a tremendous value in understanding a company's true financial status.
+Unfortunately, performance metrics like price-to-earnings (P/E) ratios and discounted cash flow – and thus all derived analysis built on as-reported financials – are terribly distorted and, in some cases, useless.

 How could this be?